 In case you are absolutely sure the Recycle Bin contains nothing important, click Yes in the dialog.
 If the special folder is corrupted, you should certainly click Yes to fix it.

-After Defraggler finishes defragging the drive, its Status section states "Defrag Finished" or "Quick Defrag Finished".
+After the defragmentation process is complete, its Status section states "Defrag Finished" or "Quick Defrag Finished".
 You should analyze and defragment all drives in your computer to retain optimum performance.

 If fragmentation level stays high even after full defragmentation, you should run Defraggler in Windows Safe Mode.
 This ensures best results with files that are normally in use by background programs and Windows services.